 - This industry faces challenges in the form of outdated machinery, irregular power supply, competition from synthetic fibres and low output of labour.

 - Exporting of yarn does not provides as much income as exporting of fabrics.
-Suppose that yarn is sold at ` 85 per kg, but if it is sold as trouser it fetches ` 800 per kg.
-Value is added at every stage from fibre to yarn to fabric and to garment.
+Suppose that yarn is sold at 85 per kg, but if it is sold as trousers it fetches 800 per kg.
+Value is added at every stage from fibre to yarn to fabric and to the garment.

 India is the largest producer of raw jute and jute goods.
-It stands second in the jute export after Bangladesh.
-After partition in 1947, the jute mills remained in India, but three-fourth of the jute producing area went to Bangladesh (erstwhile East Pakistan).
+It stands second in jute export after Bangladesh.
+After partition in 1947, the jute mills remained in India, but three-fourths of the jute-producing area went to Bangladesh (erstwhile East Pakistan).
 Jute industry is located along the Hugli river in West Bengal.

-- Proximity of the jute producing areas reduces the cost of transportation.
+- The proximity of the jute-producing areas reduces the cost of transportation.

 - Abundant water supply from nearby rivers for processing raw jute.

 - Cheap labour from West Bengal and adjoining areas i.e. Bihar, Odisha and Uttar Pradesh.